elastic/elasticsearch-labs/example-apps/workplace-search/README.md

 ## Running the App

-There are two ways to run the app: via Docker or locally.
+Once you have indexed data into the Elasticsearch index, there are two ways to run the app: via Docker or locally.
 Docker is advised for testing & production use.
 Locally is advised for development.

 ### Through Docker